 You can also grant or deny access to your site based on visitors’ user permissions.
 This can be beneficial if your website is a collaborative effort.

-After installing and activating the WP Maintenance Mode plugin, you’re ready to get started.
+After installing and activating the WP Maintenance Mode A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, you’re ready to get started.

 Step 1: Design Your Splash Page

 You’ll typically start by designing your maintenance splash page.
-In your WordPress dashboard, navigate to
+In your In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More, navigate to

 Settings > WP Maintenance Mode > Design: